ahmadamineloutfi/ahmadamineloutfi/README.md

 - I’m Ahmad Amine Loutfi, a PhD candidate in industrial economics and Technology management at NTNU Business school, Norwegina Univeristy of Science and Technology.
-- My main PhD project is Financial Technologies (FinTech) and I am focusing specifically on the use of Alternative data and Machine learning in the Predictive Analytics of Financial Services.
+- My main PhD project is Financial Technologies (FinTech) and I am focusing specifically on the use of Alternative data and Machine learning in Financial Forecasting.
 - You can reach me at: ah.am.loutfi@gmail.com

 <!---